-Each year we work with three or four communities on a school project.
+Each year we work with two or three communities on a school project.

 Communities are transformed by having access to new high quality school facilities; classroom blocks, teacher’s housing and sanitation.
 The new buildings attract government support, providing pupils with a better education.

 At each project we train 20 people in building skills who typically build the following:

 The heart of a community project is a new two or three classroom block with an office and a strong room.
 The strong room allows the school to become a registered exam centre in the future, without this, the pupils would have to walk to the nearest exam centre to take their exams.